amulware/amulware.github.io/about.md

 Focussing on building relationships and developing high-quality software that solves real problems at sustained velocity, my approach can be broadly summarised as a mix between [Extreme Ownership](https://www.amazon.com/Extreme-Ownership-U-S-Navy-SEALs/dp/1250067057 "Extreme Ownership on Amazon") and the [Agile Manifesto](https://agilemanifesto.org/ "The Agile Manifesto").
 The details of course highly depend on the situation.

-Through many trials, and some significant errors, I now lead Toggl's engineering department where I am responsible for the company's technical direction and strategy, implementation of our company and product vision and the development of our developers, engineering leaders, and engineering culture.
+Through many trials, and some significant errors, I came to lead Toggl's engineering department where I was responsible for the company's technical direction and strategy, implementation of our company and product vision and the development of our developers, engineering leaders, and engineering culture.

 ## Mentor

 From tutoring in high school to being a teaching assistant and lecturing at university, I've always enjoyed sharing my knowledge and experiences of things I'm passionate about.

 Since then I've written a number of blog posts on [technical](https://genericgamedev.com/ "GameDev&lt;T&gt; blog") and [non-technical matters](https://toggl.com/blog/author/paul-scharf "My posts on toggl.com/blog").
-I've also been [interviewed for the BBC](https://www.bbc.com/worklife/article/20210810-why-hyper-organisation-can-backfire "Why hyper-organisation can backfire - BBC Worklife") on how I organise my time in a remote-work setting.
+I've also been [interviewed for the BBC](https://www.bbc.com/worklife/article/20210810-why-hyper-organisation-can-backfire "Why hyper-organisation can backfire - BBC Worklife") on how I organise my time in a remote-work setting and am an active member of the [Running Remote community](http://runningremote.com/ "Running Remote") for remote leaders and executives.

 Professionally, I've focussed on enabling and empowering others to succeed with as little help from me as possible for years.
-I have regular one-on-one chats with my leadership team and many other colleagues and mentor and guide them towards succeeding with their team.
+I have regular one-on-one chats with my leadership teams, from leaders of small teams to director-level managers, and many other colleagues and mentor and guide them towards succeeding with their team.

 I specifically focus on growing leadership skills in those around me and on promoting an engineering culture of high quality and constant improvement.
 I prepare and give regular presentations and workshops around these topics to reach as many people as possible while also deepening my own knowledge through research.

-I guide my team of leaders to be as independent as they can when translating company vision and mission into more concrete strategies and plans.
-Through improving their understanding of where we are going as a company, I make sure that they can make the best decisions possible day-to-day without the need for any micromanagement.
+I guide my teams of leaders to be as independent as they can when translating company vision and mission into more concrete strategies and plans.
+Through improving their understanding of where we are going as a company, I make sure that they can make the best decisions possible day-to-day without the need for micromanagement.
 This makes their teams much more efficient and significantly increases ownership and motivation of all team members.

-Through these activities, I've been helping many individuals become more effective leaders and their teams to be more productive.
+Through these activities, I've been helping many individuals become more effective engineers and leaders, and their teams to be more productive.

 Are you or your team looking to improve your leadership skills or engineering culture?
 I'd be happy to have a chat and see if I could help you with that.